ThomasQuinnKelly/bip-reference-person/docs/referenceperson-perftest.md

 ## Project Structure:

-src/test/jmeter/ReferencePersonServicePerformanceTestPlan.jmx: JMX files are located in this folder.
+ocp-reference-spring-boot/bip-reference-perftest/src/test/jmeter/ReferencePersonServicePerformanceTestPlan.jmx: JMX files are located in this folder.

-Location for the test plan (ocp-reference-spring-boot/bip-reference-perftest/src/test/jmeter/ReferencePersonServicePerformanceTestPlan.jmx)

-src/test/jmeter/users: This folder has a list of text files.
+ocp-reference-spring-boot/bip-reference-perftest/src/test/jmeter/users: This folder has a list of text files.
 Each file has JSON header info for each concurrent user that will be used in the bearer token API.
 CSV files have a list of values.

-Location for the users files (ocp-reference-spring-boot/bip-reference-perftest/src/test/jmeter/users)

 ## Target Folder Usage: